zcaceres/MPC/Student-Handbook/StudentHandbook.md

 MPCafé is mostly for Bootcampers.
 Students in their second and third years can also show their work on MPCafé.
 Students may practice public speaking through a talk, or may put their art or other work on display.

 ####Public Speaking at MPCafé
-Public speaking is a core skill of the MPC.
+Public speaking is a core skill of life, and of the MPC.
 MPCafé is practice.
 Writing and public speaking serve different purposes.
 [Read this essay to understand why](http://paulgraham.com/speak.html).
 Put simply, writing generates, clarifies, and organizes ideas.
 Speaking convinces, entertains, and inspires action.
 A creator needs both.

 Your book review or essay should be a clean and accurate exposition of the book.
 But your MPCafé presentation is your chance to engage more creatively with the ideas.
 These are not book reports or 'class presentations' like middle school.
 Get critical with the ideas.
 Put your own spin on them.
 Express an argument, point out something insightful or strange.

 By default, everyone gives a 5-7 minute TED-talk style lecture on the subject.
 But MPCafé has an open format.
 You can suggest something else instead.
 You have to stand in front of the crowd will all eyes on you.
 But what you do is up to you.

 Example MPCafé presentations might include:
-1. A theaterical monologue or dialogue
+1. A theatrical monologue or dialogue
 2. A song about the ideas
 3. Sculpture or art on the subject theme
+4. A video that you made
-4. A timed debate with a classmate
+5. A timed debate with a classmate
-5. A live experiment
+6. A live experiment

 The format is up to you.
 But it needs to include a public-speaking component.
 Before you perform your song, give some remarks about why you wrote it.
 Explain your art.
 Frame the scene.